Hektoen International

 • The historical hospital of Santa Chiara in Pisa

-Paola Lenzi Gianfranco Natale Pisa, Italy The cloister of the Santa Chiara’s Hospital with the arcades.
-In the background the leaning tower The historical Ospedale di Santa Chiara (Santa Chiara’s Hospital), located beside the beautiful Square of Miracles, traces its roots to A.D 325, when the Emperor Constantine issued a set of rules…
+Paola LenziGianfranco NatalePisa, Italy The historical Ospedale di Santa Chiara (Santa Chiara’s Hospital), located beside the beautiful Square of Miracles, traces its roots to A.D 325, when the Emperor Constantine issued a set of rules that imposed Christian charity, relief of the poor, and the construction of a hospital in each city.
+The emperor wanted…

-• The Bonifacio Hospital: reforming psychiatric hospital care
+• The Bonifacio Hospital: Reforming psychiatric hospital care

-Panagiota Kitsantas Fairfax, Virginia, United States The Bonifacio Hospital, Florence, Italy In 1369-1377 Bonifacio Lupi, mayor of Florence and Captain of the People, founded the Bonifacio Hospital (Ospedale di Bonifacio) dedicated to St. John the Baptist.
-In the sixteenth century, the hospital admitted patients suffering from syphilis, known as the “French disease,” spread by troops…
+Panagiota KitsantasFairfax, Virginia, United States In 1369-1377 Bonifacio Lupi, mayor of Florence and Captain of the People, founded the Bonifacio Hospital (Ospedale di Bonifacio) dedicated to St. John the Baptist.
+In the sixteenth century, the hospital admitted patients suffering from syphilis, known as the “French disease,” spread by troops of Charles VII returning from Naples.…

 • Roosevelt Hospital